 Council's Financial Strategy, updated in the 2021-31 LTP, sets out that rates will only increase by the Local Government Cost Index +4%, while acknowledging that sometimes events happen that Council needs to react to.

-The 2022/23 rates increase of 6.9% is slightly above Year 2 of the 2021-31 Long Term Plan at 6.4%, which is a result of significant investment required in infrastructure and community projects.
+The 2022/23 rates increase of 6.9% is slightly above Year 2 of the 2021-31 Long Term Plan at 6.4%, largely due to the decision to purchase the Tomoana Showgrounds.

-Rate increase
+Rate increase 8.00%

 Debt